 A: When I first introduce myself as “a psychologist who makes house calls,” many people are surprised because they had never heard of such a service.
 (It’s true there are very few psychologists offering this service compared to those working in offices and clinics.)
 People are usually delighted to hear that it’s available.

-The main advantage of home- and community-based services is:
+The main advantages of home- and community-based services are:

 Flexibility with Time & Place:

 A client might be limited in their ability to travel to a clinic or office.

 Some people are unable or unwilling to go to a clinic or office during regular daytime business hours and would prefer afternoons and evenings.
 For example, parents often appreciate appointments that don’t interfere with a child’s school day or that can take place in more than one home.